Wayne County, Michigan: Geography

 According to the U.S. Census Bureau, the county has a total area of 673 sqmi, of which 612 sqmi is land and 61 sqmi (9.0%) is water.
 Its water area includes parts of the Detroit River and Lake St. Clair.

-Wayne County borders on Oakland County and Macomb County to the north, Washtenaw County to the west, Essex County, Ontario, Canada to the east, and Monroe County to the south.
+Wayne County borders Oakland County and Macomb County to the north, Washtenaw County to the west, Essex County, Ontario, Canada to the east, and Monroe County to the south.

 The eastern (and sometimes southern) boundary is a water boundary in the Detroit River and Lake St. Clair with Essex County, Ontario.
 Automotive traffic crosses this boundary at the Detroit–Windsor Tunnel and the Ambassador Bridge.
 Due to the southwestern course of the river, this small portion of Canada actually lies to the south of Wayne County.
 The southern communities of the county are usually referred to as Downriver, in reference to their location downstream of downtown Detroit.

 Grosse Ile is the largest island in the county and is connected to the mainland by the Wayne County Bridge and the Grosse Ile Toll Bridge.
-The highest elevation (990 ft) in the county is near Northville, in Maybury State Park.
+The highest elevation (990 ft) in the county is in Maybury State Park in Northville Township.